mattia2602/python-code-reader/README-EN.md

-What is presented is the result of the curricular internship of the student Mattia Donà (Degree in Computer Science, University of Verona) with the supervision of prof. David Quaglia (Departments of Computer Science, University of Verona), Manuela Boschiero (Department of Foreign Languages and Literatures, University of Verona) and Marco Rospocher (Department of Foreign Languages and Literatures, University of Verona).
+What is presented is the result of the curricular internship of the student Mattia Donà (Degree in Computer Science, University of Verona) with the supervision of prof. David Quaglia (Departments of Computer Science, University of Verona), Manuel Boschiero (Department of Foreign Languages and Literatures, University of Verona) and Marco Rospocher (Department of Foreign Languages and Literatures, University of Verona).